wyrtensi/worlde-easypad12-controller/README.md

 6. Use the slider to control system volume.

 7. Minimize to tray by clicking the "Hide to Tray" button or closing the window.

->NOTE: if you have laggy slider after disabling it, simply relaunch the application